Cloud Stocks: Thinking Through The Current Period

 Tech platforms built to deliver home entertainment will witness a surge in usage and MAU count during this period.
 It's important to understand that while customer growth drives MAU, platforms reliant on advertising revenue will not necessarily see an instant surge in revenue growth.
 Gaming platforms will enjoy growth in MAU and in-app purchases.
 However, gaming ad revenue is still subject to demand from companies that place ads.
 The same applies to Spotify (SPOT) and Roku (ROKU).
 Investors should expect a surge in customer count, which will make ad inventories grow (lower CPM).
 However, as struggling SMBs pause media buying and self-serve marketing campaigns, the expected near-term growth won't materialize until 2H'20.
 Investors should anticipate weak demand for in-game ads.
 While the Nintendo Switch sold out since last month due to last-minute shopping for home entertainment platforms, going forward gaming platforms dependent on console sales will experience weak growth due to supply disruptions and weak consumer purchasing power.
 Though, gamers are expected to simply shift their activities and preferences to cheap gaming platforms like mobile and PCs.
 Gaming enthusiasts will drive a surge in Esports.
 Platforms like Twitch, YouTube, and Mixer have witnessed a surge in viewership year to date.
 I expect the trend to continue to favor Esports platforms like Tencent (OTCPK:TCEHY) and Activision Blizzard (ATVI).
 It is reassuring to know that product updates and development won't be affected by COVID-19 across most gaming studios, as most game development tools have remote sharing and collaboration features.
 Also, most entertainment platforms have a strong cash flow as online spend, and in-game purchases don't require humans for revenue collection.
 Investors should keep an eye on Roku due to its hardware exposure and weak OCF (operating cash flow).
 It continues to face strong competition from the likes of Disney (DIS) and Netflix (NFLX).
 Though I expect a surge in customer growth across all platforms this period.

-Overall, entertainment platforms will survive as this period will provide free marketing and lead generation as gaming communities expand from kids at home communicating via Zoom (OTC:ZOOM) about the best games to play to adults dusting their existing consoles off the shelf to try new offline titles.
+Overall, entertainment platforms will survive as this period will provide free marketing and lead generation as gaming communities expand from kids at home communicating via Zoom (ZM) about the best games to play to adults dusting their existing consoles off the shelf to try new offline titles.
 A similar pattern will be reenacted across other home entertainment platforms as demand will spike as tribes of consumers expand and converge.

 Business Continuity